Madison County, North Carolina: Education

-Madison County's public educational system consists of one early college high school, one traditional high school (Madison High School, located in the county seat of Marshall), one middle school (Madison Middle School), and three elementary schools (Brush Creek Elementary, Hot Springs Elementary, and Mars Hill Elementary).
+Madison County Schools consists of one early college high school, one traditional high school (Madison High School, located in the county seat of Marshall), one middle school (Madison Middle School), and three elementary schools (Brush Creek Elementary, Hot Springs Elementary, and Mars Hill Elementary).
 Brush Creek Elementary was built as a merger of Marshall Elementary and Walnut Elementary after the latter burned down in 1998.

 The county is also home to Mars Hill University, a private, coed, four-year liberal-arts university.
 Founded in 1856, Mars Hill is the oldest college or university in western North Carolina.
 The university offers 34 majors and seven degrees: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing (BSN), Bachelor of Music, Bachelor of Fine Arts, Bachelor of Social Work, and Master of Education.

 Culture

 Madison County was historically a center for old-time folk music.
 Among others, the folk song Rain and Snow likely originated there, in the late 19th century.